Major Controversies Surrounding Oprah Winfrey: A Detailed Timeline

 Public opinion and media debates around Oprah Winfrey—discover key moments of controversy.

-On April 16, 1996, during a show about mad cow disease with Howard Lyman, Oprah Winfrey stated that she was stopped cold from eating another burger.
+On April 16, 1996, during a show about mad cow disease with Howard Lyman, Oprah Winfrey stated she was stopped cold from eating another burger.
+This remark led to a lawsuit from Texas cattlemen in early 1998.

-In 1997, Oprah Winfrey played the therapist on an episode of the sitcom "Ellen" in which Ellen DeGeneres came out of the closet, sparking rumors about Winfrey and King being gay.
+In 1997, Oprah Winfrey played a therapist on an episode of the sitcom Ellen, in which Ellen DeGeneres's character came out of the closet.
+This appearance led to persistent rumors about Winfrey and her best friend Gayle King being gay.

 Loading Video...